latex3/babel/docs/guides/locale-japanese.md

 ## Support with the traditional way (`ldf`)

-The Japanese language is supported in `babel` in the ‘classical’ way based on a `ldf` file.
-See [babel-japanese](https://ctan.org/pkg/babel-japanese) for further details.
+The Japanese language is supported in `babel` in the ‘classical’ way based on a `ldf` file.See [babel-japanese](https://ctan.org/pkg/babel-japanese) for further details.

 ## Support with `ini` locale file